-In a network providing BGP/MPLS VPNs (figure 11), iBGP is used to distribute the VPN routes to the PE routers [30].
-A VPN route is composed of two parts: a Route Distinguisher (RD) and an IP prefix.
+1) BGP/MPLS VPN: In a network providing BGP/MPLS VPNs (right part of figure 3), iBGP is used to distribute the VPN routes to the PE routers [2].
+A VPN route is composed of two parts : a Route Distinguisher (RD) and an IP prefix.
 The RD is used to allow sites belonging to different customers to use the same IP addresses (e.g. RFC1918 private addresses).
 A VPN route is considered as an opaque bit string by the BGP routers that distribute the routes.
 A service provider can either use the same RD for all VPN routes belonging to the same VPN or a different RD for each PE-CE link.
 Furthermore, a route target (RT) is associated to each VPN route.
 A RT is encoded as a BGP extended community.
 It is used, in combination with filters on the PE routers, to ensure that a VPN route from a given customer is only distributed to the PE routers that are attached to CE routers belonging to the same VPN.
-This utilisation of the RT reduces the size of the VPN routing tables on the PE routers [30].
+This utilisation of the RT reduces the size of the VPN routing tables on the PE routers [2].